What to do if you didn’t get a first round university offer?

 Look into pathways to your university course There are many pathways to the university course of your choice these days.
 It does not necessarily mean that you are behind, with many pathways enabling you to go straight into second-year university upon successful completion.
 For example, if you wanted to enrol in a Bachelor of Business (Entrepreneurship) with RMIT but didn’t get in.
 So you decided to complete a Diploma of Business (BSB50215) instead as your pathway course.
 You may be able to apply for recognition of prior learning (RPL) if you successfully complete your Diploma of Business and offset some of the units you’ll need to undertake for your Bachelor of Business (Entrepreneurship) degree.
 You can find out more about our Diploma of Business by clicking here.
 You can also check out the Department of Education’s neat platform called MySkills which gives you more information about vocational courses (aka your pathway courses) such as where it can take you, how much an average course costs, percentage of people who gain employment post-graduation, percentage of people satisfied with the course, and much, much, more!

 Plus, you have the added bonus of an extra qualification when you do complete your bachelor’s degree because you had the opportunity to participate in a pathway course!
-If you like working with numbers then you might want to complete diploma or certificate level Bookkeeping course or Accounting course.
+If you like working with numbers then you might want to complete an accounting diploma!

 Take a gap year to travel or work In Germany, high school leavers are encouraged to take a year (or more) off to explore the world, learn more about the workforce and learn more about themselves.
 This is why their average entry age into university is higher than the rest of the world, and their drop out rates are much, much lower than the rest of the world.